untra/polyglot/README.md

 ## Contributions
 Please!
 I need all the support I can get! 🙏

-But for real I would appreciate any contributions and support.
+But for real I would appreciate any code contributions and support.
 This started as an open-source side-project and has gotten bigger than I'd ever imagine!
 If you have something you'd like to contribute to jekyll-polyglot, please open a PR!